zikaiqin/rms/client/README.md

 ### Node.js

-To run this project locally, you must first [install Node.js](https://nodejs.org/en/download).
+[Node.js](https://nodejs.org/en/download) is required to run the project locally.
+Make sure it is installed on your machine.

 ### Packages

-This project uses a number of npm packages.
+This project also requires a few packages.
-To install them, open a terminal in this directory and run the following command:
+Open a terminal in this directory and run the following command:

 ```
 npm ci
 ```